vish6760/ironic-image-builder/README.md

 export DIB_LOCAL_IMAGE="/opt/local-images/ubuntu.qcow2"
 ```

-Alternatively, we can configure the build process to reference a pre-existing image within the environment by specifying its URL in the configuration.
+Alternatively, we can configure the build process to reference a pre-existed image within the environment by specifying its URL in the configuration.
 This can be achieved using the settings defined in `dib-elements/my-custom-element/extra-data.d/10-custom-base-image`.